-Construction of the Panama Canal was one of the most ambitious projects in the history of mankind.
+The construction of the Panama Canal was one of the most ambitious projects in the history of mankind.
 The oceans that the canal connects with are not on the same level, hence making it one of the most difficult engineering projects.
-Solution to this was the use of Lock Gates on both sides to either lift the vessel or to drop it to the sea level.
-The Panama Canal that opened in 1914 provides a link between the Pacific and Atlantic oceans.
+A solution to this was the use of Lock Gates on both sides to either lift the vessel or drop it to sea level.
+The Panama Canal opened in 1914 provides a link between the Pacific and Atlantic oceans.
 This 82km canal helps vessels sailing between the east and west coasts of the US shorten the journey by 15,000 km.

 Length: 6.4 km